symfony/symfony-docs/quick_tour/the_architecture.rst

 -----------------

-This section starts to scratch the surface of one of the greatest and more powerful features of Symfony, its bundle system.
+This section starts to scratch the surface of one of the greatest and more powerful features of Symfony, its :term:`bundle` system.

 A bundle is kind of like a plugin in other software.
 But why is it called bundle and not plugin then?
 Because everything is a bundle in Symfony, from